The Seattle area’s blood supply is OK for now but will thin out soon due to coronavirus isolation

 “The rarest,” Sisk said.
 “So I feel a real sense of need.
 And I’m just hearing the news that the levels are low.

-“And really,” he added, “there’s’ nothing to prevent me from giving.”
+“And really,” he added, “there’s nothing to prevent me from giving.”

 Said Bailey: “Everyone is a first responder when it comes to the blood supply.”